NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     **External implementations (shipped with ASP)**

     mgm
-       The original MGM implementation from https://github.com/gfacciol/mgm
+       The original MGM implementation.
+See :numref:`original_mgm`.

+    opencv_sgbm and opencv_bm
+       Semi-global block-matching and classical block-matching
+       algorithms from OpenCV 3.
+See :numref:`opencv_sgbm_options` and :numref:`opencv_bm_options`.

+    msmw and msmw2
+       Multi-Scale Multi-Window algorithm (two versions provided).
+See :numref:`msmw`.

 corr-blob-filter (*integer*) (default = 0)
     Set to apply a blob filter in each level of pyramidal integer